jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 }
 ```

 A job can have optional attributes.
-Currently only a `type` attribute with value of `Freeform`, `Maven`, `Multijob`, or
+Currently only a `type` attribute with value of `Freeform`, `Maven`, `Multijob`, `BuildFlow` or `MatrixJob` is supported.
-`BuildFlow` is supported.
 When no type is specified, a free-style job will be generated.
 Some methods will only be
 available in some job types, e.g. `phase` can only be used in Multijob.
 Each DSL method documents where they are
 relevant.